How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 Step 1 – Get trained as a freight broker or freight agent

-The first step to becoming a freight broker, especially if you have no prior experience, is to get trained.
+The first step in how to become a freight broker to becoming a broker is to get trained.

 There are 3 primary ways to learn how to become a freight broker: